 RCD (Residual Current Device) protection can be installed on the switchboard to prevent fatal electric shock.
 It switches power off to the circuit within 300 milliseconds when it senses a fault to earth (Someone getting electrocuted is a fault to earth).
 It is a regulation to install RCD protection on all new wiring and it is straightforward to retrofit RCD protection to older wiring by reconfiguring or upgrading the switchboard.

 - Get Safety Electric Socket Plug Covers or Covers

 If you are on a budget, you can purchase plastic socket inserts from your local hardware store.
-These plastic covers can be difficult to remove for babies but can be easily be removed by parents.
-These are a good interim measure but can be annoying to plug in and out one by one.
+These plastic covers can be difficult to remove for babies but can be easily removed by parents.
+These are good interim measures but can be annoying to plug in and out one by one.

 - Maintain all electrical appliances